Baldrico/Shadowdark/Rules/3) Characters/Ancestry/Halfling.md

 You know the Common language.

-### Stealthy.
+>[!check] Stealthy.
-Once per day, you can become invisible for 3 rounds.
+> Once per day, you can become invisible for 3 rounds.